We put together the ULTIMATE 2020 Guide how to protect your business from ransomware.

 1. If you have a firewall, your data is 100% protected from ransomware.
 False.
 Cyber criminals can breach your database a variety of ways.
 A phishing attach can go undetected by your firewall.
 Since the threat landscape is always evolving, new advanced attacks need layers of security.

 2. Only big companies are targeted by cyber criminals.
 False.
 Cyber criminals actually see small businesses as an easy pay day since budgets for security are usually small if there’s any security applied in the first place.
+Since 2011, we’ve seen a dramatic increase of cyber attacks targeting small business.

 3. Data backups is all you need to recover stolen data.
 False.
 Not all backups are equal, not are they tested regularly.
 If a business is hit with ransomware, they need make sure their data backups were not also affected.
 In some cases, the cyber criminals will replace your data backups with replaced data.